 Aromatherapy: A Complete Guide to the Healing Art: Juniper promotes digestion and may help relieve inflammation, joint pain, fluid retention, and hemorrhoids.
 You can use this essential oil on acne, eczema, dermatitis, boils, insect bites, inflamed and itchy skin, greasy hair, and dandruff.
 The oil may also help reduce varicose veins and cellulite.
 Emotionally, juniper helps relieve mental fatigue, insomnia, anxiety, or the feeling of being emotionally drained.

-Aromatherapy for Dummies: Use juniper in massage oils to help relieve pain and inflammation.
-The oil may help relieve fluid retention during PMS, aid digestion, relieve nausea, and help get rid of congestion, acne, eczema, greasy hair, and dandruff.
-The aroma relieves tiredness and reduces anxiety.
-This essential oil also repels wool moths.
+Essential Oils & Aromatherapy for Dummies: Use juniper in massage oils, liniments, and baths to help relieve pain and inflammation.
+The oil may improve digestion, reduce fluid retention during PMS, help get rid of congestion, relieve tiredness, and reduce anxiety.
+Use this essential oil in products to control acne, eczema, greasy hair, and dandruff.
+The oil also repels wool moths.

 The Heart of Aromatherapy: Juniper provides respiratory support, especially for colds, flu, and congestion.
 The oil may reduce swelling, soothe sore muscles and joints, and encourage circulation and warmth.
 The scent supports overall energy and vitality.
 This oil works well in chest rubs and body butters.